Best Small Business Loans in Canada

 2. Bank loans

 Canada’s five major banks—TD, RBC, Scotiabank, BMO, and CIBC—all offer loan programs for small businesses.
-Some of these banks offer funding through the Canada Small Business Financing program in addition to other funding options such as term loans, lines of credit, asset-based financing, operating credit, equipment financing, commercial mortgages, and more.
+Some of these banks offer funding through the Canada Small Business Financing program in addition to other funding options such as term loans, business lines of credit, asset-based financing, operating credit, equipment financing, commercial mortgages, and more.

 Every bank offers different loan options with different amounts, terms, and fee structures.
 Short term and operating loans, mid term, and long term loans are available with loan amounts starting at $10,000.
 7-10 year repayment terms are common, but some loan options have terms up to 30 years.